-My research focuses primarily on forensic rhetoric, including the relationship of ethical, moral, and legal rules or principles to particular cases, the rhetoric of judgment more generally, citizenship and nationality discourse, and the history and theory of rhetoric.
-My current book project explores the rhetorical strategy by which groups unite against common enemies as it appears in a series of judicial cases between 1878 and 1952 deciding whether petitioners for naturalized citizenship in the United States were "free white persons" as required by the United States naturalization act at the time.
-My scholarship has appeared in the Yale Journal of Law and the Humanities, the Journal for the Association of Legal Writing Directors, and the University of Miami Race and Social Justice Law Review.
+My research focuses primarily on the rhetoric of law, authority, and legitimacy, particularly regarding attributions of responsibility or blame for past events, and I more generally study argumentation and advocacy and the history and theory of rhetoric.
+My current book project explores the use of ritual and ceremonial registers in judicial opinion writing as a rhetorical strategy judges use to legitimate controversial decisions in fundamental rights cases.
+My first book, Race, Nation, and Refuge: The Rhetoric of Race in Asian American Citizenship Cases (SUNY 2017), explores the rhetorical strategy by which groups unite against common enemies as it appears in a series of judicial cases between 1878 and 1952 deciding whether petitioners for naturalized citizenship in the United States were "free white persons" as required by the United States naturalization act at the time.
+My scholarship has appeared in Rhetorica, the Yale Journal of Law and the Humanities, Legal Communication, the Georgetown Journal of Law & Modern Critical Race Perspectives, and the University of Miami Race and Social Justice Law Review.

-Before pursuing my PhD, I received my JD from Tulane Law School and practiced complex business and commercial litigation as an attorney with the law firm of Kasowitz, Benson, Torres, and Friedman LLP.
-I remain a licensed attorney in Texas, I'm a co-author of West's Texas Practice Guide: Business and Commercial Litigation, 6 vols., and I author upkeep for West's Texas Business Litigation: Forms and Commentary, 5 vols.
+Before pursuing my PhD, I received my JD from Tulane Law School and practiced complex business and commercial litigation as an attorney with the law firm of Kasowitz, Benson, Torres LLP.
+I remain a licensed attorney in Texas, I'm a co-author of West's Texas Practice Guide: Business and Commercial Litigation, 6 vols., and I author updates for West's Texas Business Litigation: Forms and Commentary, 5 vols.